What is a miscarriage?

-You should notify me if you have bleeding so I can work out correct management.
+You should notify me if you have bleeding so I can work out what is happening and the correct management.

 I will do an ultrasound scan to check your baby’s wellbeing.
-If a baby is well (threatened miscarriage) I will usually arrange for you to have serial progesterone and quantitative HCG blood tests to help clarify and monitor the situation.
+If a baby is well (threatened miscarriage) and you are in the first trimester of pregnancy I will usually arrange for you to have serial progesterone and quantitative HCG blood tests to help clarify and monitor the situation.

 If you have a threatened miscarriage then rest and often progestogen pessary support is indicated.
-Often the bleeding stops and the pregnancy continues.
-I have had many women who have seen me after multiple miscarriages and through using progestogen pessary support provided by me and close monitoring they have had successful pregnancies.
+Progesterone pessaries can often prevent a miscarriage.
+I have had many patients who have seen me after multiple miscarriages and through using progestogen pessary support provided by me and close monitoring they have had successful pregnancies.

-With early pregnancy loss, the drug Mesoprostil is a management option.
-Mesoprostil is a medication that can bring on a miscarriage and so avoid the alternatives of surgical or expectant management of miscarriage.
+With early pregnancy loss, the drug Misoprostol is a management option.
+Misoprostol is a medication that can bring on a miscarriage and so can avoid the alternatives of surgical or expectant management of miscarriage.

-If after a period of time with an early pregnancy loss and expectant management or if Mesoprostil hasn’t worked in causing a spontaneous miscarriage or if you have an advanced pregnancy loss or an incomplete miscarriage or if there is heavy bleeding or significant pain then a curettage of the uterus is indicated.
+If after a period of time with an early pregnancy loss and expectant management hasn’t worked, or if Misoprostol hasn’t worked in causing a spontaneous miscarriage, or if you have an advanced pregnancy loss, or her an incomplete miscarriage, or if there is heavy bleeding or significant pain, or you want a curettage then I can do a curettage of your uterus to remove pregnancy tissue.

 One advantage of a curettage is that I can send the pregnancy tissue obtained from your uterine cavity for checking for histology and chromosomes studies.
 This may indicate why the miscarriage happened, help you with “closure” and help with planning management of your next pregnancy.